muhammadmueenarif/Order-Summary-Card---Html-CSS/readme.txt

 if we want to use it, then we wil use it in following way. e.g, if we want to give background to card, .card {background-color:var(--dark-blue)}

+we used curby background image in the background.